 The next question is, of course, how should we spend that time?

 As long as you’re abiding by the rules of social distancing, keeping 2 metres apart from people outside your home, now is a great time to do those things you’ve been putting off for the past however long!
 That could be redecorating your home, starting a simple fitness regime, or binging a specific game, film franchise or TV show you’ve not had the time to enjoy up until now!

 To those working from home, be it for university or your job, know that you aren’t alone in isolation.
 As oxymoronic as it sounds, we’re all in this same storm and you needn’t feel as though you’re in solitary confinement.
 With apps like ‘House Party’, you can enter into a chat with anyone you’re friends with and just talk about anything you would usually talk about when you meet up!
 On the other hand, services such as WhatsApp, Zoom, Skype, Snapchat and Facebook Messenger are just a drop in the ocean of ways to video call your loved ones for a chat.

 “Where do we go from here?”
 I hear you ask; to which I repeat the words of Douglas Adams written at the very beginning of this article, “DON’T PANIC.”
 We will get through this and we will get through this together.
 By washing ya hands, keeping your distance from people you don’t live with and shopping responsibly, we’ll come out of this better, different people.

 This being said, stay tuned to The Indiependent for your doses of fresh content in times of hardship.
 We’re calling this series ‘Keeping Up With the Coronavirus’, featuring thoughts from a multitude of perspectives, such as scientific, economic, or political angles, to name but a few.

 Stay safe and keep washing those hands.
-And to those of you still going outside when you don’t need to, take some advice from an icon of our time, Kourtney Kardashian (in GIF form):
+To those of you still making unnecessary trips outside, take some advice from an icon of our time, Kourtney Kardashian: